 Tools to admin FSMO roles

-To manage and transfer FSMO roles in Active Directory domain using a command line utility NTDSUTIL or GUI MMC snap-ins:
+To manage and transfer FSMO roles in Active Directory domain use a command line utility NTDSUTIL or GUI MMC snap-ins:

 - Active Directory Domains and Trusts — Domain Naming Master role